theskinnyghost/frontend-nanodegree-neighborhood-map/README.md

 ## Installation
 1. Download the repo
 2. Run `php -S localhost:8000` to start the built-in PHP server (required to use Yelp API)
-3. Run `npm install && bower install`
+3. Run `npm install && bower install && gulp build`
 4. Open localhost:8000 in your browser to see the app

 You can see an [online version here](https://www.michiamoluca.it/udacity/neighborhood/)